Wuodan/routheon/README.md

     - `routheon-server.yml`: The file for the summary itself must be in that list
     - Add patterns for other mapping files you want to exclude from the aggregation
 - `--mapping-timeout`: Timeout in seconds for requests to each mapping (default: `2`)
+- `--stats-config-file`: Path to a YAML file that hides selected `/stats` sections or fields
 - `--log-level`: Logging level (`DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`; default: `WARNING`)

 Example: